mov-rax/zig-validate/README.md

 ---

-> Note: minimum zig version 0.10.0 using the stage2 compiler is required to use zig-validate.
+> Note: minimum zig version 0.12.0 is required to use zig-validate.

 For many projects, the desired method of creating generic types is to do either of the following: